redis-developer/StockInvestingApp/README.md

 # Stock Investor App

-A stock investing app which has following functionalities-
+A stock investing web application built using Django and Redis.

+The app comes with the following functionalities-
 1. View all stocks listed on the National Stock Exchange.
 2. View the top gainers and losers of today.
 3. Buy/Sell stocks (intraday trading available).